-RU does not charge for auditing a course or for any course in which a grade assigned is not used in computing requirements for graduation.
+An audit fee will be charged for auditing a course or for any course in which a grade assigned is not used in computing requirements for graduation.
 This does not apply to repeats of required courses which the student has failed.
 The right to audit and the extent of auditing differs from class to class and between instructors.
 Not all classes may be audited.